PhilipQuirke/SkyCombAnalystHelp/README.md

 ## Saving output files
 The program output is:
-- Displaying the image or video frame currently being processed, and the updated image or video frame in the UI.
+- Displaying the video frame currently being processed, and the updated video frame in the UI.
-- Saving the updated image or video to a file named InputFileName_SkyComb.mp4(or jpg)
+- Saving the updated video to a file named InputFileName_SkyComb.mp4
 - Saving thermal & optical meta-data, drone flight path and altitude data, ground and tree-top elevation to a spreadsheet file named InputFileName_SkyComb.xls

 [DataStore](./DataStore.md) file provides more detail on the spreadsheet contents, purpose and usage.